dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.5.2**

+*   Minor code changes for compatibility with custom extensions
+*   Tested with PHP 8.3.8 and WordPress 6.5.5

 **Version 4.5.1**

 *   Minor code change for compatibility with some custom extensions